hieuwu/design-pattern-practice/README.md

 ```
 > **Note**: The `synchronized` is only relevent by the time we initlaized the object.
 When we already have the object, we do not need to synchronize this method.
 Looks like synchronized is unnedded overhead

-**Efficient approach**: We have to options to consider to make sure our Singleton object works properly for every cases including multithreading one.
+**Efficient approach**: We have 3 options to consider to make sure our Singleton object works properly for every cases including multithreading one.
 1. Keep the `synchronized` and leave the current one as is if the object initalization is not expensive to your application
 2. Move to an eagerly created instance rather than a lazily one.
 Using this approach, we rely on the JVM to create the unique instance of the Singleton when the class is loaded.
 The JVM guarantees that the instance will be created before any thread accesses the static uniqueInstance variable